RishanaAbubacker/RishanaAbubacker/README.md

 # Hi there, I'm Rishana Abubacker! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who loves coding and exploring new technologies.
+I'm a passionate data analyst who loves coding and exploring new technologies.

 ## About Me